Dan Aceda: Education

 Aceda holds two degrees from the University of Nairobi: a bachelor's degree in Architectural Studies attained in 2008 and a bachelor's degree in Architecture attained in 2010.
-He attended Strathmore School and Kilimani Primary School as well as Shadrack Kimalel Primary School.
+He attended Strathmore School where he got his nickname “Chizi” from a close friend Jones Mwenda; and Kilimani Primary School as well as Shadrack Kimalel Primary School.

 Awards

 Aceda was the recipient of two Kisima Awards garnered in 2008 for Best Male Afro Fusion artiste as well as Songwriter of the year.
 He was also nominated for the 2011 Kisima Awards in the Best Afro Fusion category.
 In 2011 he became the first Kenyan musician to perform at the Lake of Stars Festival in Malawi.
-Prior to this Dan had performed at the 2010 SawaSawa Festival in Nairobi Kenya.
-He was also a cast member in the 2009 Musical Mo Faya that was written by compatriot Eric Wainaina and staged at the 2009 New York Musical Theatre Festival.
+Prior to this Dan had performed at the 2010 SawaSawa Festival in Nairobi, Kenya.
+He was also a cast member in the 2009 musical Mo Faya, which was written by compatriot Eric Wainaina and staged at the 2009 New York Musical Theatre Festival.